MicrosoftDocs/sdk-api/sdk-api-src/content/winuser/nf-winuser-gettabbedtextextentw.md

 ### -param lpnTabStopPositions [in]

 A pointer to an array containing the tab-stop positions, in device units.
 The tab stops must be sorted in increasing order; the smallest x-value should be the first item in the array.

-#### - hDC [in]

-A handle to the device context.

-#### - nCount [in]

-The length of the text string.
-For the ANSI function it is a BYTE count and for the Unicode function it is a WORD count.
-Note that for the ANSI function, characters in SBCS code pages take one byte each, while most characters in DBCS code pages take two bytes; for the Unicode function, most currently defined Unicode characters (those in the Basic Multilingual Plane (BMP)) are one WORD while Unicode surrogates are two WORDs.

 ## -returns